evandeilton/arxivsearcher/README.md

-# findpaper: Integrated Literature Review System
+# Integrated Literature Review System

 This project provides an integrated system for searching academic papers on arXiv, generating literature reviews using AI, and interacting with the system through a user-friendly interface.
 It streamlines the research process by combining the functionality of `arxivsearcher.py`, `integrated_reviewer.py`, `reviewer_ui.py`, and `styles.py`.